 - Each ERC-20 token is equal to the same value regardless of its structure and features

-- Fungibility refers to the ability of the asset to be exchanged for assets of the same value is referred to as fungibility.
+- The ability of an asset to be exchanged for assets of the same value is referred to as fungibility.

 - ERC-20 tokens’ most popular applications include stablecoins, governance tokens, and ICOs

 As a first step to understanding ERC-721, you must be aware of Non-fungible tokens – NFTs.
 Dieter Shirley, founder of CryptoKitties proposed the development of a new token type for supporting NFTs.
-The suggestion was finally approved in 2018.
-It is specialized in NFTs, meaning the rules encoded in ERC-721 can be used for representing any digital asset on the Ethereum blockchain, were finally approved in 2018.
+Specializing in NFTs, ERC-721’s rules, which can be used for representing any digital asset on the Ethereum blockchain, were finally approved in 2018.
 ERC-721 can represent the following: